How to get your California CCW in Kern County

 DO NOT TAKE YOUR 8 HOUR TRAINING COURSE UNTIL YOUR APPLICATION HAS BEEN APPROVED PER P.C.
 26165(d)/P.C.
 26202

 If you have not already purchased a handgun do not go out to the local gun store and ask a clerk.
 They are paid sales people and probably are not training the public how to shoot and use handguns on a daily basis.
 Ladies, don’t have your husband or boy friend pick out your handgun.
 You wouldn’t have him pick out your shoes or purse would you?
 A handgun is as individual as you are and you have the ability to learn to use it.
 Your choice of gun should be reliable and not overly complicated.
 Do not get a weapon that has lot of features that require multiple steps to bring the gun into a firing condition.
 It must be able to shoot 500 – 1,000 rounds in a very short period of time, without breaking or repeatedly malfunctioning.
 If you want a gun that has safeties and/or de-cockers, first learn to shoot a less complicated gun.
 You can learn the more complicated gun later.
 It should also fit your lifestyle.
 And it should be one that you are willing to train with on the range, consistently.
 Your gun should be “comforting.”
 Not totally “comfortable”.
-You should be allowed to shoot the gun you’re interested in buying, or they should have a demonstration gun for you to try.
+You need to shoot the gun you’re interested in buying.
 It should have a trigger that you can press without strain.
-When you train with Carrying Concealed USA, you could be pressing it 300-1,000 times during a 2, 3, or 4 day class.
+When you train with Carrying Concealed USA, you could be pressing the trigger 300-1,000 times during a 2, 3, or 4 day class.
 In the class we will be teaching you to press the trigger with out disturbing the alignment of the sights, so you can hit the target exactly where you aimed.

 Now that you have your gun and have filled out your Kern County, California Concealed Weapon Permit Application.
 You next need to submit it to the Kern County Sheriff Department, along with the following Documentation: